Lawstorant/boxflat/README.md

 ### WiP
 - Rotation output
-- Showing only settings that are relevant to the connected hardware
+- Showing only settings that are relevant to the connected hardware (differing wheel settings)

 ### Firmware upgrades
 There are some EEPROM functions available, but I need to do more testing to make sure I won't brick anything.
 For now, just use Pit House on Windows if you can, as FW upgrade support is not coming in the near future.